Today, we’re diving deep and getting REAL about entrepreneurship and how it can be a scary, lonely, and uncertain place!

 I paid over $1500 in training programs that told me all sorts of methods from harassing friends to cold calling to knocking on doors.

 I started to feel disillusioned and drained.
-I don’t want to call numbers in the phone book and bother people hoping that one day someone will want my services.
-So many Realtors are incredibly successful and don’t even have to cold call- I was hoping I could be one of them.
+I didn’t want to call numbers in the phone book and bother people hoping that one day someone will want my services.
 I wasn’t willing to put in the work.
 So, naturally, I decided to switch brokerages.
 Surely a new, more well known swanky real estate brokerage would help!

 6 months went by and I had no sales (even with the well known brand behind my name).
 I started feeling the oh-so-familiar feeling of being a complete and utter failure.
 No amount of training or motivational speeches was going to help.
 I didn’t like the career I had chosen AGAIN– the career I was so sure would be my last.
 The career I just spent $5000 to start and another $10,000 to maintain.
 So, big surprise, I quit.
 Again.
 Well more like I “took an extended hiatus”.